NSExceptional/Tic-Tac/Pods/Atlas/README.md

 Atlas is deeply and directly integrated with LayerKit.
 This enables maximum integration with the communications API's and keeps the user interface components very clean, simple and lightweight.
 LayerKit provides three foundational models (Conversations, Messages, and Message Parts) and a querying system for accessing the messaging data.
 These models and the querying functionality are used to drive the Atlas UI components.

+#### Requirements

+Atlas requires iOS >= **8.0**.
+The LayerKit version requirements for each release are tightly coupled.
+See the release notes for details about specifics.

 ### Example App

 To make it easier to get started with Atlas, we've provided the [Atlas Messenger](https://github.com/layerhq/Atlas-Messenger-iOS) example application.
 Build instructions accompany the source code on the repository.
 Alternately, you can check out Atlas within a Layer sandbox of your very own by visiting the [Experience Atlas](https://developer.layer.com/dashboard/signup/atlas) page.